-Limited evidence suggests that repeated or long-term occupational exposure may produce cumulative health effects involving organs or biochemical There is some evidence that inhaling this product is more likely to svstems. cause a sensitization reaction in some persons compared to the general Skin contact with the material is more likely to cause a population. sensitization reaction in some persons compared to the general population.
+There is some evidence that inhaling this product is more likely to cause a sensitization reaction in some persons compared to the general population.
+There is limited evidence that, skin contact with this product is more likely to cause a sensitization reaction in some persons compared to the general population.
 Intolerance to perfumes, by inhalation, may occur if the perfume contains a sensitising principal.
 Symptoms may vary from general illness, coughing, phlegm, wheezing, chest- tightness, headache, exertional dyspnoea, acute respiratory illness, hayfever, and other respiratory diseases (including asthma).
 Perfumes can induce hyper-reactivity of the respiratory tract without producing an IgE-mediated allergy or demonstrable respiratory obstruction.
 This was shown by placebo-controlled challenges of nine patients to "perfume mix".
 The same patients were also subject to perfume provocation, with or without a carbon filter mask, to ascertain whether breathing through a filter with active carbon would prevent symptoms.
 The patients breathed through the mouth, during the provocations, as a nose clamp was used to prevent nasal inhalation.
 The patient's earlier symptoms were verified; breathing through the carbon filter had no protective effect.
 The symptoms were not transmitted via the olfactory nerve but they may have been induced by trigeminal reflex via the respiratory tract or by the eyes.
 Cases of occupational asthma induced by perfume substances such as isoamyl acetate, limonene, cinnamaldehyde and benzaldehyde, tend to give persistent symptoms even though the exposure is below occupational exposure limits.
 Inhalation intolerance has also been produced in animals.
 The emissions of five fragrance products, for one hour, produced various combinations of sensory irritation, pulmonary irritation, decreases in expiratory airflow velocity as well as alterations of the functional observational battery indicative of neurotoxicity in mice.
 Neurotoxicity was found to be more severe after mice were repeatedly exposed to the fragrance products, being four brands of cologne and one brand of toilet water.
-Long-term exposure to phenol derivatives can cause skin inflammation, loss of appetite and weight, weakness, muscle aches and pain, liver damage, dark urine, loss of nails, skin eruptions, diarrhea, nervous disorders with headache, salivation, fainting, discoloration of the skin and eyes, vertigo and mental disorders, and damage to the liver and kidneys.
 Certain substances, commonly found in perfumes or perfumed products, produce hypersensitivity.
 Sensitising constituents have been classified as Class A (common sensitisers) or Class B (rare sensitisers) in a Japanese study (Nakayama 1998).
 Contact allergy to perfumes occurs with a relatively high incidence, such incidence only surpassed by nickel allergy in the community.
 In a Danish study, it was found that about 1.1% of the population was allergic to Peru balsam or "fragrance mix".
 There is no cure for perfume allergy.
 Once sensitised, exposure to even minute amounts of the perfume, gives rise to eruptions and eczema.
 These symptoms may be treated with steroid creams, although frequent recourse to this treatment produces unwanted side- effects.